Jamie Sternberg, Esq.

 11. Anyone who solicits, arranges, or accepts reservations or money for transient occupancies (i.e. rentals of less than 30 days).
 (B & P § 10131.01(a)(2).)

 12. Uncompensated rental activities.
 This exemption applies only if the person does not receive nor expect compensation.
 (B & P §10131.)
 “Compensation” is defined broadly, and may include anticipated profits from property development.
 (Stickel v.
 Harris (1987) 196 Cal.
 App.
 3d 575.)

 13. A trustee for the beneficiary of a deed of trust when selling under authority of that deed of trust. (§10133 (a)(5) of the Code).

 Supervisory Responsibilities of Broker.
-All real estate salesmen must act under the supervision of a licensed real estate broker.
-(B & P §10132).
-Brokers must establish policies, rules, procedures and systems to review, oversee and manage all transactions, documentation, trust funds, advertising, and compliance with discrimination laws.
-(DRE Reg.
+All real estate salespeople must act under the supervision of a licensed real estate broker.
+Brokers must establish policies, rules, procedures and systems to review, oversee and manage all transactions, documentation, trust funds, advertising, and compliance with discrimination laws. ( B & P §§ 10137, 10159.2; DRE Reg.
 2725.)

 Corporate Broker’s License.
 Corporate property management companies are licensed through a corporate officer who holds a broker’s license.
 B&P § 10211, Cal.
 Code Regs.
 Title 10, §2740.
-The officer broker or a qualified delegate must supervise the corporation’s activities, officers and salespeople.
+The broker officer or a qualified delegate must supervise the corporation’s activities, officers and salespersons.
 (B & P § 10159.2, Cal.
 Code Regs.
 Title 10, § 2743.)